tznind/uw/Cookbook.md

   "description": "Expert in charting courses through unknown space.\n\nNavigators possess a **third eye** that allows them to perceive the warp."
 }
 ```

-**Note:** No external packages are required—this is built into the system.

 ---